Sunday, October 22, 3-5pm

 A native of Amsterdam, New York, Linden Frederick’s paintings are celebrated for their evocative light and atmosphere.
 Compared favorably to Edward Hopper’s American scene paintings, Frederick’s contemporary works suggest the human presence without depicting it, allowing the viewer to complete the narrative.
 Frederick has lived and worked in Belfast, Maine since 1989.
 He has had more than twenty solo exhibitions of his work throughout the United States, including the exhibition You Are Here, held at CMCA in Rockport, in 2010.
 Night Stories will be on view at CMCA through November 5, 2017.

 Richard Russo knows small town America.
-This masterful novelist has an uncanny sense of the way life works in the gritty industrial towns of the American Northeast.
-From the gossip and the resentments to the people and the cafes, Pulitzer Prize-winning writer Richard Russo chronicles blue-collar America in ways constantly surprising and utterly revealing.
-Russo’s previous works include seven novels and one collection of short stories.
-His 2001 novel, Empire Falls, won the 2002 Pulitzer Prize for Fiction.
-It was also adapted into an HBO mini-series, starring Paul Newman, Ed Harris, Phillip Seymour Hoffman, and Helen Hunt.
-His latest book, Elsewhere, came out in 2012.
+From the gossip and the resentments to the people and the cafes, Russo chronicles blue-collar America in ways constantly surprising and utterly revealing.
+His 2001 novel, Empire Falls, won the 2002 Pulitzer Prize for Fiction and was adapted into an HBO mini-series, starring Paul Newman, Ed Harris, Phillip Seymour Hoffman, and Helen Hunt.
+His latest book, Trajectory, was published in May 2017.
 Russo earned a bachelor’s degree, a master’s in fine arts, and a Ph.D. from the University of Arizona.
-He has two daughters and lives with his wife in Camden, Maine.
+He lives in Portland, Maine.